5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 I also soften him up a little bit because he tends to get a little bit frustrated in some of these debates.

-You're talking about Bianca?
+You're talking about Bianco?

 I'm talking about Bianco.

-Tends to get a little bit frustrated, a little bit tense.
+He tends to get a little bit frustrated, a little bit tense.

 He's not super personable.